 To address this issue, executives should establish clear security policies and procedures and ensure all employees are trained in them.
 They should also consider implementing security monitoring tools that can provide real-time visibility into security events and potential threats.
 Remember, a plan is not a “one and done” document but should be a dynamic tool pulled off the shelf and updated at least quarterly.

 Fourth key factor: Budget constraints

 Budget constraints are also significant factors for executives when it comes to identifying risks and goes hand in hand with the assessments above.
 New and emerging technologies can be expensive, and many organizations may not have the resources to invest in the necessary tools and technologies to protect themselves adequately.
 What is worse, is most companies buy systems to protect themselves but never use the full capability of the technology.
 Either the systems were never fully activated, the training was never done or brushed over too quickly, or never used by staff.
 This is probably one of the biggest draws of a budget that is never recognized.

-In the next issue, we will talk about workplace violence, the key factors presented and some recommendations on how to prepare and attempt to mitigate these actions before they become a problem.
+Don’t miss Part 2 of our 6 part series, we cover workplace violence, the key factors presented and some recommendations on how to prepare and attempt to mitigate these actions before they become a problem.

 If you would like to discuss any of the pain points described above, we encourage you to call our office at 914-576-8706 to set up a free consultation session.

 Don’t forget to subscribe to PCC Insights to get email notification when we post our next blog!